kinjames/demon-slayer/README.md

 # Demon Slayer Fan Page

 This is a Demon Slayer Fan Page for all Demon Slayer lovers.It consist of a homepage that contains a blurb that talk about Demon Slayer.<br>
-It also consist of links to pages like the characters page, the download site,the characters page with their names and images
+It also consist of links to pages like the characters page, the download site,the characters page with their names and images and lastly it contains famous quotes from the anime.

 ## Features